 Your doctor may recommend an over-the-counter pain reliever, such as acetaminophen (Tylenol, others).

 After your bone has healed, you'll probably need to loosen up stiff muscles and ligaments in your ankles and feet.
-A physical therapist can teach you exercises to improve your flexibility and strength.
+A physical therapist can teach you exercises to improve your flexibility, balance and strength.

 Reduction.
-If you have a displaced fracture, meaning the two ends of the fracture are not aligned, your doctor may need to manipulate the pieces back into their proper positions — a process called reduction.
-Depending on the amount of pain and swelling you have, you may need a muscle relaxant, a sedative or even a general anesthetic before this procedure.
+If you have a displaced fracture, meaning the two ends of the fracture are not aligned well, your doctor may need to manipulate the pieces back into their proper positions.
+This process is called reduction.
+Depending on the amount of pain and swelling you have, you may need a muscle relaxant, a sedative or a local anesthetic to numb the area before this procedure.

 Immobilization.
-To heal, a broken bone must be immobilized so that its ends can knit back together.
-In most cases, this requires a cast.
+A broken bone must be immobilized so that it can heal.
+In most cases, this requires a special boot or a cast.

 Surgery.
 In some cases, an orthopedic surgeon may need to use pins, plates or screws to maintain proper position of your bones during healing.
 These materials may be removed after the fracture has healed if they are prominent or painful.